ns11/ckeditor5/README.md

 # CKeditor DLL Build
-To create your first DLL CKeditor build + basic plugins (see `/src` folder) one has to run throough the following commands:
+To create your first DLL CKeditor build + basic plugins (see `/src` folder) one has to run through the following commands:

 1. ```npm i``` - install all required packages
 2. ```npm run build:dll```- building a new ckeditor